newmen93/termux-ndk/build-app/README.md

    }
    ```

-* Execute the `gradle build` command to start building the android app, the below error will occur, this is because the gradle plugin will download a corresponding version of aapt2-4.1.1-6503028-linux.jar, we need to replace it.
+* Execute the `gradle build` command to start building the android app, when building for the first time, the below error will occur.</br>
+this is because the gradle plugin will download a corresponding version of aapt2-4.1.1-6503028-linux.jar, we need to replace it.
 <a href="./screenshot/aapt2_xxx_linux_error.jpg"><img src="./screenshot/aapt2_xxx_linux_error.jpg" width="100%" /></a>

 * Replace the aapt2-4.1.1-6503028-linux.jar with [gradle-plugin](https://github.com/Lzhiyong/termux-ndk/tree/master/build-app/gradle-plugin)